Wendy Jacob: Collections

 Jacob's work resides in the collections of Centre Georges-Pompidou, Paris, France; Fonds Regional d'Art Contemporain (fr), Poitou-Charentre, Poitier, France; Fonds Regional d'Art Contemporain, Languedoc-Roussillon, Montpellier, France; Museum of Contemporary Art, San Diego, California; and the MacArthur Foundation, Chicago, Illinois.

 Awards

-She received the Creative Capital Visual Arts Award in the year 2000.
+Jacob received the Creative Capital Visual Arts Award in the year 2000.
 In 2011 she received the Maud Morgan Prize from the Boston Museum of Fine Art.

 In the year 2014-15 she was a Fulbright Scholar at the Glasgow School of Art.